pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3744.jpg">
 </p>

-**Note:** I have ~36 books that I have read and used in this area.
-I will post the photos, links, and reviews soon.
-Below is a partial list.

 - [Mathematische Formeln und Begriffe, Formelsammlung Erweiterte Ausgabe E für die Sekundarstufe I und II der Gymnasien](https://a.co/d/1R0UPwD) **My preferred short-form (48 pages) math reference.** I received this book when I studied in Germany.
 Apparently every German engineering or science student receives this book.
 Over the years of my undergrad I added notes throughout this text, e.g. the definition of a series can be defined in sequence or with a summation, I added the summation form, etc.  **I have considered translating this book (with my notes) for English speaking students.
 Send me an email if you are interested.**
 - [Handbook of Mathematics - Bronshtein](https://a.co/d/awF7Soi) **My preferred long-form (1251 pages) math reference.**  This book helped me get through college.
 This book is commonly used in German schools for science and engineering students.
 - [Matrix Mathematics - Bernsten](https://a.co/d/cLOjA5T) A single source for nearly all linear algebra derivations, proofs and theory.
 This is a great book to have once you master the skills in Noble and Golubs books (of course assuming you already read Strang's book).